leafac/leafac.com/index.md

         year = {2010},
     }
   "http://zotero.org/users/4828827/items/2WHK3X28": |-
-    @article{facchinetti_higher-order_2019,
+    @article{leandro_facchinetti_higher-order_2019,
         title = {Higher-{Order} {Demand}-{Driven} {Program} {Analysis}},
         abstract = {Developing accurate and efficient program analyses for languages with higher-order functions is known to be difficult.
 Here we define a new higher-order program analysis, Demand-Driven Program Analysis (DDPA), which extends well-known *demand-driven* lookup techniques found in first-order program analyses to higher-order programs.
 This task presents several unique challenges to obtain good accuracy, including the need for a new method for demand-driven lookup of non-local variable values.
 DDPA is flow- and context-sensitive and provably polynomial-time.
 To efficiently implement DDPA we develop a novel pushdown automaton metaprogramming framework, the Pushdown Reachability automaton (PDR).
-The analysis is formalized and proved sound, and an implementation is described.}, journal = {ACM Transactions on Programming Languages and Systems (TOPLAS)}, author = {Facchinetti, Leandro and Palmer, Zachary and Smith, Scott}, year = {2019},
+The analysis is formalized and proved sound, and an implementation is described.}, journal = {ACM Transactions on Programming Languages and Systems (TOPLAS)}, author = {{Leandro Facchinetti} and {Zachary Palmer} and {Scott Smith}}, year = {2019},
+        note = {Accepted for publication},
     }

 attachments:
   "http://zotero.org/users/4828827/items/GJMBE3DC":
     PDF: "Facchinetti - SDL A DSL for Cryptographic Schemes.pdf"